vistalab-technion/cs236781/_assignments/01-hpc-servers.md

     ```shell
     [I 21:39:07.830 LabApp] http://132.68.39.38:8888/?token=abcdef0123...
     ```
+3. If connecting from home using a VPN, simply point your browser to the above URL.
-3. Additionally, let's assume you can you have SSH access from home to another Technion server, such as CSM as in the previous examples.
+3. If not using a VPN, let's assume you can you have SSH access from home to another Technion server, such as CSM as in the previous examples.
-4. Then you can run the following from your machine (from a different terminal):
+   Then you can run the following from your machine (from a different terminal):

    ```shell
    ssh -L 9999:132.68.39.38:8888 -J user@csm.cs.technion.ac.il user@rishon